fastify/fastify/docs/Reference/Server.md

 set it at 500 before calling the error handler.*

-*Also note* that `setErrorHandler` will ***not*** catch any error inside `onResponse` hook because the response is already sent to the client.
+*Also note* that `setErrorHandler` will ***not*** catch any error inside an `onResponse` hook because the response has already been sent to the client.

 ```js
 fastify.setErrorHandler(function (error, request, reply) {